So, What Is Structured Literacy?

-In the 1920s, Dr. Samuel T. Orton and Anna Gillingham created a method that was phonic-based, systematic, explicit, highly structured and multi-sensory to help students with dyslexia — known as the Orton-Gillingham method.
-Today we know this same method as Structured Literacy™.
+In the 1920s, Dr. Samuel T. Orton and Anna Gillingham created a method that was phonics-based, systematic, explicit, highly structured, and multi-sensory to help students with dyslexia — known as the Orton-Gillingham method.
+Over time educators and academic researchers built upon this method to develop what we know today as Structured Literacy™.

-Structured Literacy™ emphasizes the structure of language through:
+Structured Literacy emphasizes the structure of language through:

-- Phonology – speech sounds
+- Phonology – Speech sounds

-- Sound-Symbol Association – the relationship between sounds and symbols
+- Sound-Symbol Association – The relationship between sounds and symbols

-- Syllables – a word or part of a word that contains one vowel phoneme
+- Syllables – A word or part of a word that contains one vowel phoneme

-- Morphology – the study of the forms of words
+- Morphology – The study of the forms of words

-- Syntax – sentence structure
+- Syntax – Sentence structure

-- Semantics – meaning of words
+- Semantics – Meaning of words

 How the elements of Structured Literacy are taught: